kevinji/bento/README.md

-# crabcan
+# Bento
-Crabcan is a container implementation written in Rust.
+Bento is a container implementation written in Rust.